 … and so we have met all the ingredients of the series!

-Has it ever crossed your mind that fashion may change, general level of education and knowledge may change, political order may change, caring for law and order may change, faith may change… but that people stay as they are, behave as they’ve been told and learnt, relying on ancient interest motives as if inherited by their blood?
+Has it ever crossed your mind that fashion may change, general level of education and knowledge may change, political order may change, caring for law and order may change, faith may change … but that people stay as they are, behave as they’ve been told and learnt, relying on ancient interest motives as if inherited by their blood?
 Time flies, but people live the same way as ever.
-(Concerning crime: think of Cain and Abel in the Bible… Judith’s murder of Holofernes… of Samson and Delilah’s treason… but let’s stay here and now!)
+Concerning crime: think of Cain and Abel in the Bible … Judith’s murder of Holofernes … of Samson and Delilah’s treason … but let’s stay here and now!

-The series introduces us to two main characters: it is Wesley Peterson as the cop and it is Dr. Neil Watson as the archaelogist.
+The series introduces us to two main characters: it is Wesley Peterson as the cop and it is Dr. Neil Watson as the archaeologist.
 Both met at university when studying archaeology and started respective careers – however, Wesley decided to join the police force shortly after.
 Each book of the series presents two stories: there is crime in and somewhere around Tradmouth (Wesley dealing with murders, abductions, missing persons, hit-and-run accidents …) and there is crime in the past with its spare forensic relics revealed by an archaeological dig (Neil’s homeland).
 In the books there are additional small sections giving chronologically insight in ancient diaries and letters, parish registers and directives of landed gentry, court decisions and legal reporting and whatever there is available in historical archives.

-… and you may already have guessed it: both crimes have always somewhat in common although separated by decades or centuries!
+… and you may already have guessed it: both crimes have always somewhat in common although separated by decades or even centuries!

 Concerning the past we are digging into ancient Viking attacks and looting, the infamous destruction of the monasteries by Henri VIII, the times of the plague, the human fallout of the Armada, Victorian hypocrisy, D-Day trainings and over and over along all the centuries ship wrecking, ship plundering, foul ship trading … because Tradmouth lies at the coast and has always had a prospering harbor.